SEARCH

 Victoria

-In 2019, the Parliament passed a bill officially banning vendor finance schemes, including rent-to-buy, from the Victorian housing market.
+In 2019, the Parliament passed a bill officially banning vendor finance schemes.
+Rent-to-buy and vendor finance banned since 2019 under Sale of Land Amendment Act.

 South Australia